kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 A simple example would be making a contact form which normally needs a server to accept the request and process it with a mailing server.
 In a static site, this could be delegated to a [cloud function](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-action-lambda.html) using [services](https://codehabitude.com/2016/04/05/forms-to-emails-using-aws-lambda-api-gateway/) behind an [API](https://github.com/eleven41/aws-lambda-send-ses-email) endpoint.

-Speaking of static site generators - the most popular are [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), the one I use currently for this blog.
+The topic of static sites is closely related to static site generators.
+Speaking of which - the most popular are [Jekyll](https://jekyllrb.com/) and [Hugo](https://gohugo.io/).
 There are [plenty of options on the market](https://www.staticgen.com/).
-[Gatsby.js](https://www.gatsbyjs.org/) is the one which I currently investigate.
+[Gatsby.js](https://www.gatsbyjs.org/) is the one which I currently study to be my number 1 :)

 A related topic and trend in web development in the last few years is the so called ["headless" CMS](https://headlesscms.org/).
 In fact, this trend has been growing steadily in communities such as [Drupal](https://dri.es/drupal-looking-to-adopt-react) and [WordPress](https://snipcart.com/blog/reactjs-wordpress-rest-api-example).
 These are examples for the "A", APIs in the JAM stack.

 Another great example for an API managing content in a JAM stack is the [NetlifyCMS](https://www.netlifycms.org/) which work has the architecture to work with github's API, but can virtually be plugged in to different providers of content.

-Some videos to watch about these:
+One of my favorite pull requests were adding [documentation about the integration between Gatsby.js and NetlifyCMS](https://github.com/netlify/netlify-cms/pull/527).
+With this integration, you can easily provide a nice-looking [admin UI for your static site](https://kalinchernev.github.io/admin-ui-gatsby-static-site-generator/).

+Some recommended videos:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/p8PHe8Hv8uw?rel=0" frameborder="0" allowfullscreen></iframe>